How Do Dogs Taste?

-Moisture on your dog’s nose helps to dissolve molecules in the air around the food, which are then inhaled, making contact with the nerves inside the nose.
+Moisture on your dog’s nose helps to dissolve molecules in the air around the food, which your dog inhales, making contact with the nerves inside the nose.
 The nerve impulses travel from the nose directly to the brain.
-At this point, your discriminating doggy can immediately determine if this food is familiar, fresh, rotten, sweet, or salty — and whether or not it should be eaten.
+At this point, your discriminating doggy can immediately determine if this food is familiar, fresh, rotten, sweet, or salty — and whether or not it should eat it.

 But dogs are not easily fooled.
 Once your dog starts eating, the sense of taste takes over.
-If a food has been artificially altered so that it smells like beef but is soybean mush, your dog will not continue to eat if the flavor is not to its liking.
+If a food has been artificially altered to smell like beef but is soybean mush, your dog will not continue to eat if the flavor is not to its liking.

 What Is A Dog’s Favorite Food?

 One study found that dogs prefer meat to any cereal foods.
-They like canned meat more than fresh meat, and cooked meat better than raw.
-And while dogs have a taste for sweetness, they can quickly detect and avoid food with a bitter taste.
+They like canned meat more than fresh meat and cooked meat better than raw.
+And while dogs taste sweetness, they can quickly detect and avoid food with a bitter taste.

 Some dog owners may feel that their pets need a variety or certain intensity of flavors to keep them interested.
 Not so, say experts.
 “Dogs don’t need a lot of flavors,” says Scanlon.
 There is no need to switch foods, she says, unless you need to coax your dog to eat, for instance, when it’s sick.
 Most dogs love and will accept flavorful treats, but these should only be used when you’re training your dog or other special times, but not as a meal replacement.